BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

 <br>
 Now that you have changed the config, you can go ahead and save and install, and as always after the device has the updated firmware go ahead and reboot it and test.
 Hopefully everything should now be working with a device being toggled on and off when the touch button is tapped and the icon and colour should change to refelect the state.<br>
 The steps above are exactly the same for all on/off devices that you want to control from HomeAssistant.
 You should now be able to configure the other buttons in this example config to control the devices that you want.<br><br>

 #### Adding pages.<br><br>
-If for example you have more than one light you wish to control, we can create a new page to display the buttons for all the lights you wish to control.
+If for example you have more than one light you wish to control, we can create a new page to display the buttons for all of those lights.
 For simplicity we will use the same button that we configured but will revert back to the original config for this example.<br><br>
 The sections of the config we will be looking at are as follows:-<br><br>

 The print line